prathab/CryptoHole/README.md

 # CryptoHole

-* The world's first non-discriminating ERC20 Token
-* Let go of your digital assets
-* Collect CryptoHoleToken as a souvenir when you transfer ether to the CryptoHole contract
+* WasteBin for Ether and ERC Tokens

-CryptoHole is equivalent to a BlackHole.
-Any digital asset Ether, ERC20 tokens etc transferred to the CryptoHole contract can never be recovered.
+* Ether and ERC20 tokens etc transferred to the CryptoHole contract can never be reclaimed and will be lost forever